 - demands being placed on me, as I am seeing out the end of my notice.

 - having food in my fridge.

 - having a garden to go into when I need air.

 I have Freedom by…

 - reading lots.

 - walking out of my door into the fields and the woods.

-Whether you think of freedom as a bird, a butterfly, or a balloon – each has a sense of being free flowing but also of having perspective as they hover above us.
+Whether you think of freedom as a bird, a butterfly, a balloon or a river – each has a sense of being free flowing but also of having perspective as they hover above us.
 The freedom of choice, the freedom of changing direction.
 Although in many ways we are physically confined right now, it is our choice how we interpret and process this.